JonathanYeeW/bakkt-coding-challenge/README.md

 #### commands

-0. (optional): I find that opening the debugger first (http://localhost:8081/debugger-ui/) makes the loading time faster.
+0. (optional): Open the Chrom debugging tool (http://localhost:8081/debugger-ui/)
 1. to run the application, start Metro by running `npx react-native start`.
 2. next, run the application on ios via Simulator (MacOS) by running `npx react-native run-ios`